Brilliant Uses for Spray Foam That Will Blow Your Mind

-We all know spray foam is an insulation powerhouse, but here are some genius uses for this useful product that you may not have considered.
+We all know spray foam is an insulation powerhouse, but it's also a versatile home improvement tool.
+Here are some genius uses for spray foam that you may have never considered.

 Firm Up a Wobbly Showerhead

-Squirt a little expanding foam around a loose shower arm, and it'll be solid as a rock.
-Let the foam set up until it’s stiff and carve off any excess around the shower arm.
+Over time, showerheads come loose, but there’s an easy fix you can do with spray foam.
+Squirt a little expanding foam around a loose shower arm to make solid as a rock.
+Let the foam set up until it’s stiff and carve off any excess around the.
 Slide the cover plate tight to the wall and you’ll never know there’s foam holding things together.
-This same trick firms up any other loose or wobbly pipe.
+This same trick firms up any other loose or wobbly pipes.

 Carve Spray Foam